lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-Alright, let's get to the model results and coding.
-Here I ran two models for two predictors and tidied them up, as we learned in chapter three.
-I put these two models into a list to make it easier to work with.
-This is what the list of models looks like for the unadjusted models.
+Here, I ran two models for two predictors and tidied them up, as we learned in chapter three.
+We can then put these two models into a list to make them easier to work with.
+This is what the model list looks like for the unadjusted models.

-There is also the adjusted models list.
-Plotting or creating tables from the model results is most efficiently done with a single dataframe of the results.
-What we need to do is add model specific details to each model before trying to combine them all.
+There is also a list for the adjusted models.
+Plotting or creating tables from the model results is most efficiently done with a single dataframe of the results, but we need to add model specific details to each model before trying to combine them.

 ---